 - no lines – free parking

-- if there’s a dirt area with lots of cars parked, you can park there for free.
+- If there’s a dirt area with many cars parked, you can park there for free.
 This is very useful – Always search for these before paying for parking.

 #42 There are thousands of electric bikes and scooters.
 It’s by far the most we have ever seen in any country.
 You can rent them in Tel Aviv, and it’s an easy and cheap way of getting around if you are tired of walking.

-Israelis ride them everywhere, in the streets, in the bike path, on the walkways… and as usual, they are impatient and not very careful… Keep your eyes on them as they are silent and you may not notice them approaching.
+Israelis ride them everywhere, in the streets, bike paths, walkways… and as usual, they are impatient and not very careful… Keep your eyes on them as they are silent, and you may not notice them approaching.